 BIBLICAL, CONFESSIONAL, AND MISSIONAL

 A Christ-centered and God-exalting Church.
-In our distracted, depressed, disillusioned, and debauched world is your life anchored on the only everlasting hope Jesus Christ?
+In a dark and disillusioned world is your life anchored on the only everlasting hope Jesus Christ?
 Come and hear about the grace God has exhibited to sinners by sending his own Son, who left heavenly glory to embark on the greatest rescue mission the world has ever known.

 Equipping members to share the love of Christ by reaching out to their neighbors in the metro New York City where they live, work, study and play.

 Jesus has established his church, and particular churches, to gather and make his people grow, through the preaching of the Word, the sacraments of baptism and the Lord's Supper, and the disciplining of members.
 These are essential elements to the corporate life of the church because it is through the Word and sacrament that we feast upon Jesus Christ and commune with him.
 The church must be committed to the Word of God.
 In worship God speaks to His people, and God's people respond in thanksgiving and adoration for what He has done.

 The church is ruled by Jesus and is his body.
 It is through the church that the mission of the Triune God is seen.
 God is actively calling the world to repentance and reconciling sinners to himself.
 The church isn't a voluntary association that exists for the sake of religious preferences.
 It is God's family (1 Tim.
 3:4-5), it is where you hear the message of salvation and where sinners are saved and discipled and built up into maturity.
 It is where you hear the voice of Christ, and where the gifts of the Spirit are used, it is God’s new creation, a new humanity of a people who were once enemies of God but have been reconciled to Him through the life, death, resurrection, and ascension of his Son—Jesus Christ.